medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 ## Technical Specification

 Data consumers should be able to post the information described below publicly, so that any data provider can see it.
-Also, data providers should be able to be assured that a particular data consumer really posted the information.
+Also, data providers should be assured that a particular data consumer really posted the information.
-To meet these requirements, it is recommended to use a public decentralized state machine as a single point of truth, such as Panacea.
+To meet these requirements, it is recommended to use a public decentralized state machine as a single source of truth, such as Panacea.

 ### Data Structure of Deal